JBANKS040/OpenBands/ideas.md

 - nullifier, only 1 entry per email???
 - verified position with zkemail through email signatures
 - !!! verified salary with zkemail through email body content/ PDF better but expensive (long proving time)
+- I wonder if you could connect with http://openbanking.nr so that salaries are constrained too 🤔

 - generate key and post submission later, e.g. after leaving the company
-- personal company feedback pro/con: text fie
+- personal company feedback pro/con: text field

 - compare salaries with coworker without disclosing it.
 Only reveal whos is higher // yaos millionaire problem